-- It provides an explanation of certain peculiarities of the behavior of the cost function in the CMCC models that have been pointed out in the literature (Labella et al., 2020; Rodríguez et al., 2021). - It simplifies CMCC models by eliminating redundant constraints. - It helps the moderator to conduct the CRP more efficiently by explicitly detecting unnecessary consensus conditions and understanding possible changes in cost and solutions for different parameters configurations. - It can significantly reduce the computational cost of generating experts' modified preferences in CMCC, which implies an immediate improvement in the total time required for the CRP.
+- It provides an explanation of certain peculiarities of the behavior of the cost function in the CMCC models that have been pointed out in the literature [14, 19]. - It simplifies CMCC models by eliminating redundant constraints. - It helps the moderator to conduct the CRP more efficiently by explicitly detecting unnecessary consensus conditions and understanding possible changes in cost and solutions for different parameters configurations. - It can significantly reduce the computational cost of generating experts modified preferences in CMCC, which implies an immediate improvement in the total time required for the CRP.

 The remainder of this contribution is set out as follows.
 Section 2 provides the necessary background on GDM, CRPs, MCC models, CMCC models, and Polytope Theory to easily understand this proposal.
 In Section 3, the minimization problem is reformulated by using a novel notation to simplify this proposal.
-Section 4 provides several relationships between the parameters γ and ε which have been obtained by chaining inequalities, and in Section 5 a novel approach based on Polytope Theory is developed to obtain more precise relationships between these parameters.
+Section 4 provides several relationships between the parameters $\gamma$ and $\varepsilon$ which have been obtained by chaining inequalities, and in Section 5 a novel approach based on Polytope Theory is developed to obtain more precise relationships between these parameters.
 In Section 6 several examples are proposed to illustrate this research.
 Finally, Section 7 concludes the paper.